 Keyword Research and Keyword Tracking Tools

 It all boils down to search intent when it comes to keyword research.
-Take the keyword phrase, “tools for local SEO,” for example.
+Take the keyword phrase, “local SEO tools,” for example.
 Then ask yourself the following questions:

 - Why do users search this keyword phrase?